offalynne/Input/docs/latest/Configuration.md

 `INPUT_IGNORE_RESERVED_KEYS_LEVEL` can take the following values:

-- `0`: Don't ignore any keys
+- `0`: Don't ignore any keys.
+This is not recommended!
+- `1`: Ignore a minimal selection of problematic keys:
-- `1`: Ignore Alt & Windows/Command (Mac) keys, and F11 when running through a browser
+    - Alt & Windows/Command (Mac) keys
+    - F11 when running through a browser
+    - Various keyboard keys triggered by gamepads (Windows UWP only)
 - `2`: Ignore all reserved and/or system keys:
     - Alt & Windows/Command (Mac)
     - Num lock & Scroll lock